-Author’s Vietnam picture slide show Customize your own slideshow design Rate this:Share this:FacebookTwitterEmailPinterestPocketLinkedInGoogleTumblrRedditPrintLike this:Like Loading...
+Author’s Vietnam picture slide show File lost and can’t replace UNDER CONSTRUCTION Advertisements Rate this:Share this:FacebookTwitterEmailPinterestPocketLinkedInGoogleTumblrRedditPrintLike this:Like Loading...
 17 thoughts on “Author’s Vietnam picture slide show” Add Comment John, I really liked your book and the pictures on this site.
 I know many Vietnam vets and your book helps me to understand what they went through.
 LikeLike Reply Thanks Steve!
 I’m glad you learned from my story…please help to spread the word!
 LikeLike Reply Hi John, wow I think I’ve just read one of the best books on the Vietnam war thanks to you sharing your experience’s.
 I could not stop reading and loved the fact I felt I had the complete story, from travelling, arriving, during and leaving Vietnam.
 I don’t think I’ve ever read a book on the war as well written.
 Thank you so much for sharing this wonderful book.
 LikeLike Reply Thanks Jeremy, I do appreciate your kind words.
 Can I impose upon you to visit Amazon.com and leave a review and rating for Cherries?
 Reviews help me to get the word out about my story.
 Thank you again!
 On Sun, Oct 18, 2015 at 3:26 AM, Cherries – A Vietnam War Novel wrote: > LikeLike Reply I fully enjoy your slide show!
 I was ass running up and over I, II, III corps areas.
 I have been to many of the same FSB and LZs!
 I was wounded in the left cheek left a neat nice scare!
 In one of your photographs you have a wound to the cheek also?
 Any way I was FNG in 1970 assigned to ISF An Lộc , US Army unassigned!
 HQ was MACV Cholon!
 I spent almost two tours and TDY RVN til 20April 1975 at Tân Sơn Nhất where I was taken by a Dust off!
 My best wishes and our return “Back to the World”!
 Never forgotten!
 Always within one’s mind’s eye!
 LikeLike Reply Thanks for taking the time to write a comment about my slide show Ron…much appreciated!
 No scar on the cheek, it was likely wear of the picture and possible flash reflection.
 Welcome Home Brother!
 LikeLike Reply Great book and great story thank you for serving and for sharing.
 LikeLike Reply I am proud to have served my country in the US Army in Vietnam.
 Co A 4/31 Inf 196th Light Infantry Brigade Americal Division LZ West and LZ Siberia – Heip Duc LikeLike Reply Welcome home brothers!
 LikeLike Reply Served out of LZ Center, 3/21 inf, 196th inf, also was on West and LZ Siberia (thank god did’nt have to spend much time on Siberia, that FB was named correctly.
 Best Wishes to all,,,”We were soldiers and young” LikeLiked by 1 person Reply Thanks for the memories I was WIA in Jan 69 Went over a land mine with an APC.
 Friend Bill Wilburn was KIA Gary (Terry) Yee was also WIA.
 If anyone sees Yee would like to talk to him… LikeLiked by 1 person Reply Was with the 101st in 68 A/2/327 help build Tomahawk , in the Ashau a lot . will have to read your book welcome home LikeLiked by 1 person Reply John, I am sincerely thankful for your service to our country.
 I enjoyed your book and the slide show.
 LikeLiked by 1 person Reply Great article.
 My husband Jimmy Landtroop was in Vietnam in 69-70 h group 17 cav.
 Would love to see slideshow from this year.
 Thanks for your service and all the brave men who had to endure this hell hole.
 Enjoyed book, keep writing.
 LikeLiked by 1 person Reply These pictures could have been exactly like mine. !st Cav 2/5 1970 to 1971.
 Drafted in 1969, 22 yrs old, married with one little boy at home.
 I am glad I served, did not want to go, but felt it was my duty to our country.
 No regrets.
 Was in country a couple of months and made E-5, in charge of a mortar squad of 17 to 18 year of kids, I was the old guy.
 Loved your story.
 LikeLiked by 1 person Reply …Firstly thanx John for sharing this labor of love with all of us.
 I was a Navy, Tin-Can Destroyer -below deck snipe… that was SO damn grateful for you guys that did the heavy liftin… I was proud to be part of the fire support we gave to guys that were deep-into it~ Few yrs. back when Cherries can out, I dropped everything and “learned” about those I was grateful FOR ! …Bill Springer E5 Boiler Tech~ LikeLike Reply Thank you, Bill!
 On Wed, Jul 20, 2016 at 11:46 PM, Cherries – A Vietnam War Novel wrote: > LikeLike Reply What do you think about this article?
 Cancel reply Enter your comment here...
-Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.
+Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.
 Notify me of new posts via email.